vladimirova/Give-me-a-smile/README.md

 # Give-me-a-smile
 WordPress plugin.
-Simple voting plugin to your site.
+Simple voting plugin for your site.